bprodoehl/docker-scumblr/README.md

 ### Advanced Deployment

-A more advanced deployment scenario is provided in the launch-scumblr.sh script.
+A more advanced deployment scenario is provided in the [launch-scumblr.sh script](https://github.com/bprodoehl/docker-scumblr/blob/master/launch-scumblr.sh).
 This will create a MySQL database container using the official MySQL repository in the Docker Hub, and will configure that database for UTF8 character set, which is critical if you will have any international search results.
-It will then spin up the scumblr container, linked to that database.
+It will then spin up the scumblr container, linked to that database and set to use the local Sketchy.